frybox/fryweb/README.md

 In fact, this project is created by the father of one son(**F**ang**R**ui) and one daughter(**F**ang**Y**i)...

-### 2. Why name the file format .fy
+### 2. Why name the file format .fry
 Originally, the file format is named .pyx, just similar to famous React jsx.
 But .pyx is already used in Cython, so it has to be renamed.

+First it's renamed to be .fy, easy to write.
 Unfortunately, .fy is also used by a rubyvm-based language called fancy.
 But from [rubygems][1] and [github][2], there's no activity for ten years on this project, and the last version is 0.10.0.

+At last, it's named to be .fry.

 [1]: https://rubygems.org/gems/fancy
 [2]: https://github.com/bakkdoor/fancy